exercism/go/exercises/simple-cipher/README.md

 key.
 But if we set the key to "dddd", we would get the same thing as the Shift Cipher with all shift distances set to 4.

-This is not much of an improvement over the fixed distance Shift Cipher.
+These keys are not much of an improvement over the fixed distance Shift Cipher.
 However, we can put many different lengths into the key if we use strings with different characters: